Click the logo above to reach

 Tasman.

-disperse the smoke away from her aft decks.
-She was completed and departed for
+assist to better disperse the smoke away from her aft decks.
+She was completed

-her sea trails July 27, and during this trail she reached a remarkable speed of
+and departed for her sea trails July 27, and during this trail she reached a

-were still the fastest ships on the Tasman by a small margin, however that was
+still were still the fastest ships on the Tasman by a small margin, however

 In addition during this voyage, she again had not used all her boilers, making